Dravid92/lumel-test/README.md

 - constraints for uniqueness and not mandatory ones are not added because of time constraints.

 ### Logic for Total Revenue Calculation
-- For each sale the below logic is used to calculate the total sum and cumulatively added and returned.
+- For each sale the product associated with it is fetched to apply the below logic
+- The below formula was used to calculate the total sum , which was cumulatively added and returned.
 ```
 Total Revenue = (Quantity * Unit Price) - Discount Amount - Shipping Cost
 ```